-And it is also recommended that you request, per problem 11 herein, a "subscription ID" for Amazon's Web Services immediately, as it may take some time for your request to be processed.
+And it is also recommended that you request, per problem 11 herein, an "Access Key ID" for Amazon's Web Services immediately, lest it take time for your request to be processed.

 Goals.

 The goals of this project are to: